rmoralesdelgado/website/content/all/website-template/index.md

-toc = true  # Table of Contents; default is "false", but can be manually set to "true" on a per-post basis tags = ["a", "b", "c"]  # Open list with post's tags ismath = true  # Only necessary if post contains latex-like formulae.
+toc = true  # Table of Contents; default is "false", but can be manually set to "true" on a per-post basis tags = ["a", "b", "c"]  # Open list with post's tags ismath = true  # Only necessary if post contains latex-like formulae. isbokeh = true  # Only necessary if post contains Bokeh plots.
 +++
 ```